talorlik/ldap-2fa-on-k8s/application/README.md

 - **application_infra** remote state:
   - `storage_class_name` (for PostgreSQL/Redis modules)
+  - `argocd_capability_status` (for ArgoCD Applications - **must be "ACTIVE"**)
   - `local_cluster_secret_name` (for argocd_app modules)
   - `argocd_namespace` (for argocd_app modules)
   - `argocd_project_name` (for argocd_app modules)
   - `alb_dns_name` (for Route53 record for twofa_app)

+> [!IMPORTANT]
+>
+> **ArgoCD Capability Status Validation**: The `setup-application.sh` script and
+> `application_provisioning.yaml` workflow automatically validate that
+> `argocd_capability_status` is "ACTIVE" before proceeding with deployment.
+If the
+> status is not ACTIVE, deployment will fail with a clear error message.
+This
+> ensures that ArgoCD Applications can be properly deployed and managed.
+The
+> validation prevents deployment failures due to incomplete ArgoCD capability setup.

 ### Deployment Order